Podcast: Download

 You’ll get four clear, crisp and direct video lessons along with some worksheets that will help you understand mental imagery experientially.

-The learning cycle I’ll take you on in this course helps you chunk even the toughest information down into small bits of mental imagery that you won’t soon forget by using the best possible mnemonic devices.
+The learning cycle I’ll take you through in this course helps you chunk even the toughest information down into small bits of mental imagery that you won’t soon forget by using the best possible mnemonic devices.

 Related Posts